 There’s the over-exercising, swimming for an hour and then maybe a run.
 It’s the gym to hop on the treadmill and then a kickboxing class after.
 Working out before the workout.
 It’s hot yoga every day without eating.
 Then fainting in yoga, and waking up to your teacher smacking you in the face to come to.

 It’s the never-ending game of losing weight, gaining weight, losing weight, and then gaining it all back and then more.

 A game I kept losing at so I started hiding.
-Secretly binge all day, eat dinner at home with my husband and then binge more at night became a regular thing.
+Secretly bingeing all day, eat dinner at home with my husband and then bingeing more at night became a regular thing.

 But the worst of it was I was sick to my stomach daily and hated myself.
 I went to bed sick, and I woke up sick.
 Each day I felt grosser than the last.
 And when I promised myself I wouldn’t do it again today, I did.
 And each day, there was more evidence that I was a monster out of control.

 I could still not stop eating.
 But then I stumbled upon a 12-step food program.

 At first, I didn’t think it would work, and I just didn’t have it in me to fail at another thing.
 But I joined anyway.
 I was desperate, defeated and in so much pain, physically and emotionally, I would have done anything.
 And instead of the strictness and rigidity that I beat myself up with for years trying to be “healthy”, surprisingly I learned something new.